ericjohannesson/nmm-ocaml/README.md

 For installing the opam package manager, see https://opam.ocaml.org/

-For installing the depencies and building the executable that implements the command line interface, clone this repository and run the following commands in its root directory:
+For installing the dependencies (requires ocaml 4.14.0 or higher) and building the executable that implements the command line interface, clone this repository and run the following commands in its root directory:
 ```bash
 opam install ocaml sedlex uuseg xml-light ocamlfind